kyma-project/busola/README.md

-# Console
+# Busola

 ## Overview

-Console is a web-based UI for managing resources within Kyma.
+Busola is a web-based UI for managing resources within Kyma.
 It consists of separate frontend applications.
 Each project is responsible for providing a user interface for particular resource management.

 ### Components

-The Console project consists of the following UI projects:
+The Busola project consists of the following UI projects:

 - [`Core`](./core) - The main frame of Kyma UI
 - [`Service-Catalog-UI`](./service-catalog-ui) - The UI layer for Service Catalog, Instances and Brokers